Asthma

 • Aspirin-sensitive asthma (aspirin exacerbated respiratory disease / AERD)

-Some people have asthma as child and then have their symptoms go away for years, only to come back later in life.
+Some people have asthma as a child and then have their symptoms go away for years, only to come back later in life.
 This happens because children don’t really outgrow asthma.
-Asthma symptoms can go into remission or change over time.
+Asthma symptoms can go into remission (are reduced or go away) or change over time.

 How Do Doctors Diagnose Asthma in Adults?